-We obtain these main findings from our experiments, which could be helpful when creating data and models for other languages: \begin{itemize} \item The inclusion of non-standard text in model pre-training is helpful for tasks that deal with non-standard language, such as text from social media, dialectal variations and historical texts.
-Moreover, the benefit of including diversity in the pre-training is highest when the fine-tuning training dataset is small. \item Including diverse text doesn't degrade the results of traditional Natural Language Understanding (NLU) tasks written in standard varieties (BasqueGLUE, NLI, PoS). \item Even when including diverse corpora in training, models perform worse in diverse evaluations, showing that these tasks remain more challenging. \item Model size has an impact on performance, with smaller models achieving better results if specialized either on standard or diverse texts, and larger models obtaining better results when combining both. \end{itemize}
+The following are the principal findings from our experiments, which may help dataset creation and model development for other languages: \begin{itemize} \item The inclusion of non-standard text in model pre-training is helpful for NLU tasks that deal with non-standard language, such as text from social media, dialectal variations and historical texts. \item The performance gain of combined BERnaT models is more pronounced when the data used for fine-tuning is scarce. \item Including diverse text doesn't degrade the results of traditional NLU tasks written in standard varieties (BasqueGLUE, NLI, PoS). \item Even when including diverse corpora in training, models perform worse in diverse evaluations, showing that these tasks remain more challenging. \item Model size has an impact on performance, with smaller models achieving better results if specialized either on standard or diverse texts, and larger models obtaining better when they combine both.